 As new sportsbooks launch in Illinois and esports continue to grow in popularity, it may be easier to find bookmakers accepting those wagers.

-The reason esports are banned in other states is because some pro teams employ underage players, particularly international teams.
-So it’s not unlikely that Illinois will end up banning it as well.
+The reason esports are banned in other states is that some pro teams employ underage players, particularly international teams.
+So it’s possible that Illinois will end up banning it as well.

 Is It Legal To Bet On Sports Outside Of Legal Sportsbooks In Illinois?

 No. It is illegal to bet on sports outside of a legal sportsbook in Illinois.
 While March Madness pools and Kentucky Derby barbets are commonplace across the state, it’s technically illegal unless it’s licensed by the Illinois Gaming Board (IGB).

 Before Illinois legalized sports betting, it was legal to bet on horse racing and Daily Fantasy Sports (DFS).
 Many offshore online sportsbooks were also taking illegal bets.
 And, of course, Chicago is a town full of underground bookies.

 Thankfully, you have three high-quality and legal options right now: BetRivers, DraftKings, and FanDuel.
 Plenty more online sports betting sites and apps are on the way.